-The Drug Dealer Police Sought Was Taylor’s Former Boyfriend
+The Drug Dealer Police Sought Was Breonna Taylor’s Former Boyfriend

 Taylor’s association with Glover was initially “disputed,” according to the Louisville Courier Journal.

-At the time, Taylor told the officers she had been dating Glover for three or four months.
+At the time the body was found in her car, Taylor told the officers she had been dating Glover for three or four months.
 The report also notes that in 2017, Taylor posted bond for Glover on two pending cases.